What Is Melting Chocolate?

 Here are just a few ideas:

 Bark.
 Pour the melted chocolate over any combination of toasted nuts, seeds, and dried fruit for an easy, elegant treat.
+White chocolate poured over freshly roasted almonds is the classic bark, but you can try any combination of dried fruits, nuts, and seeds.

 Frozen chocolate-covered bananas.
 Just roll the bananas in the chocolate and freeze on parchment or waxed paper.
 If you want to be fancy, poke a stick in one end and roll in nuts, coconut, cocoa powder, etc.